sonata-project/ecommerce/docs/reference/tutorials/create-product.rst

 Product without variation
 =========================

-We will start with the easiest way: the *bowl prototype*.
-This step will be split in two parts:
+We will start with the easiest kind of product: the *bowl prototype*.
+This step will be splitted in two parts:

 * configuration via *files'* edition, to provide every required element
 * configuration via the *backoffice*, to create the product itself